zhtpandog/multilabel_evaluator/readme.md

 ...
 ]
 ```
 __pred1__: A list of list of list.
 The outer list has each item as a record.
-The inner list has dim 19 with each item as a binary list of [label, proba].
+The inner list has dimension you set to be with each item as a binary list of [label, proba].
 Sorted by proba from high to low.
 Example:
 ```
 [
 [[lbl1, 0.8], [lbl2, 0.2], ...[lbl9, 0.1]],